lucasw/bullet_smash/README.md

 Use sdl keyboard https://github.com/lrse/ros-keyboard for keyboard input.

 Later write X keyboard input that works even when window is not in focus.

+Need blender dae export, use dae with mesh_resource.
+The standard 14.04 blender doesn't have dae support, need a ppa version.

+Or use wings3d, have to download from http://www.wings3d.com